jess789550/google_ml_crash_course/README.md

 Logistic regression models are trained using the same process as linear regression models, with two key distinctions:
 - Logistic regression models use Log Loss as the loss function instead of squared loss.
 - Applying regularization is critical to prevent overfitting.

+Most logistic regression models use one of the following two strategies to decrease model complexity:
+- L2 regularization
+- Early stopping: Limiting the number of training steps to halt training while loss is still decreasing.